 AYELI AND IZAIAH were very excited to see each other on the first day of school.
-Nayeli couldn't wait to tell Izaiah about his summer trip to see his grandparents and their visit to Mount Saint Helens in Washington State.
+Nayeli couldn't wait to tell Izaiah about her summer trip to Mount St. Helens in Washington State.

 "Izaiah, Mt.
 St. Helens was amazing!
 Did you know that it had a huge eruption in 1980, and the side and top of the mountain blew off?
 It used to be a beautiful cone-shaped mountain surrounded by forests, and now there's a huge hole in the top and still no trees.
 It sent ash into the atmosphere that traveled all over the world!"
-Nayeli explained.